icon

 There are three primary varieties of Japanese kitchen knives that are the most commonly used.
 Let’s explore these different Japanese types and take a closer look at how they can be utilized in your kitchen.

-• Santoku knife —Santoku means ‘three uses’ in Japanese, which means your Santoku knife can be used three ways: for fish, meat and vegetables.
-With this knife, you can slice, dice and mince whatever comes across your benchtop.
+• Santoku knife: Santoku means ‘three uses’ in Japanese, which means your Santoku knife can be used in three ways: for fish, meat, and vegetables.
+With this knife, you can slice, dice, and mince whatever comes across your benchtop.

-• Nakiri knife — A Nakiri knife is perfect for slicing, mincing or chopping your vegetables.
-Featuring a rectangular design and thin blade, chefs can effortlessly work their way through preparing vegetables, making it an ideal option for vegetarians or vegans.
+• Nakiri knife: A Nakiri knife is perfect for slicing, mincing, or chopping your vegetables.
+Featuring a rectangular design and a thin blade, chefs can effortlessly prepare vegetables.
+They are an ideal option for vegetarians or vegans.

-• Gyuto knife —Gyuto knives are classified as all-rounders.
-This is the Japanese Chefs Knife and it can be used for chopping, slicing, disjointing some cuts, dicing, and julienning.
-It is big enough to handle most meats as well as vegetables such as cabbage and carrots.
+• Gyuto knife: Gyuto knives are classified as all-rounders.
+This is the Japanese Chef's Knife.
+It can be used for chopping, slicing, dicing, and julienning.
+It is large enough to handle most meats, as well as vegetables like cabbage and carrots.
 If you’re looking for a one-and-done Japanese knife, the gyuto knife is the way to go.

-As Japanese knives are made with high-quality steel, adequate care is required to ensure they last.
-Japanese knives are best used on a wood end-grain cutting boards, preventing damage and preserving the sharpness of the blade.
+As Japanese knives are made with high-quality steel, adequate care is required to make sure they last.
+Japanese knives are best used on a wood end-grain cutting board, which prevents damage and preserves the sharpness of the blade.

 Ready to pick up your first Japanese knife?
 Check out our range of high-quality steel Japanese knives now!